Emergency Operations UPPS No. 05.04.03

 04.02 The director of Emergency Operations or EMC will implement NIMS to manage all resource utilization throughout the emergency.

-04.06 Upon notification that a decision has been made to activate the Emergency Operations Plan (Attachment I), the director of University Police or the senior police officer on duty will notify, or cause to be notified, the vice president for Student Affairs, who will then notify the other appropriate executive staff.
+04.06 Upon notification that a decision has been made to activate the Emergency Operations Plan (Attachment I), the director of UPD or the senior police officer on duty will notify, or cause to be notified, the vice president for Student Affairs, who will then notify the other appropriate executive staff.

 04.07 The director of Emergency Operations will test university emergency notification systems as outlined in Attachment VI, and maintain documentation of the tests as required by law.